 As shown in Figure 3(b), the effective wearing decreases near-linearly as r increases.
 Based on a linear regression model, we can construct a linear equation for the effective wearing over different r's.
 Using this equation, we can estimate the effective wearing for a different r.
-After 3K P/E cycles, for example, the total sum of the effective wearing with the nominal erase voltage is 3K.
-On the other hand, if the erase voltage was set to 14% less than the nominal voltage, the total sum of the effective wearing is only 1.38K because the effective wearing with r of 0.14 is 0.46.
-As a result, $MAX{P/E}$ can be increased more than twice as much when the erase voltage is reduced by 14% over the nominal case.
-In this paper, we will use a NAND endurance model with five different erase voltage modes (as described in Section 3.5).
+After 3K P/E cycles, for example, the total sum of the

-Since we did not have access to NAND chips from different manufacturers, we could not prove that our test results can be generalized.
-However, since our tests are based on widely-known device physics which have been investigated by many device engineers and researchers, we are convinced that the consistency of our results would be maintained as long as NAND flash memories use the same physical mechanism (i.e., FN-tunneling) for program and erase operations.
-We believe that our results will also be effective for future NAND devices as long as
+&lt;sup>2Since we do not have other NAND chips from different NAND manufacturer, we could not prove that our test results can be generalized.
+However, since our test results are based on the widely-known device physics which have been investigated by many device engineers/researchers, we are convinced that the consistency of our results would be maintained as long as NAND flash memories use the same physical mechanism (i.e., the FN-tunneling) for program and erase operations.